HOA Homeowners' Rights Task Force

 HOA Task Force Input

-by Frank Wille, about 1 year ago
+by Frank Wille, over 2 years ago

 I am the Secretary of a small self-managed HOA in Colorado Springs.
 There are many types and sizes of HOAs in Colorado.
 No doubt there are bad actors.
 However legislation that impacts all HOAs fails to recognize the good ones.
 One size does not fit all.
 Based on this latest status update, it appears the charter of the Task Force commissioned by HB 23-1105 has expanded.
 Many of these "stories" are unsubstantiated complaints that make me question the credibility of the data that will be used to generate the final report of the Task Force and potential legislation.